intercom/intercom-dotnet/README.md

 ### nuget

-Run the nuget command for installing the client as `Install-Package Intercom.Dotnet.Client -Pre`
+Run the nuget command for installing the client as `Install-Package Intercom.Dotnet.Client`

 ## Resources